gavro081/izberi_izboren/README.md

 DB_HOST=x
 ```

-> adjust the values according to your environment
+> Adjust the values according to your environment

 ### 3. Build and run the project using Docker Compose: `docker-compose up --build`